 Shutter Interface Switch

-This cable was primarily designed as an interface between your camera and StopShot for high speed triggering of your camera but it will also work with StackShot.
+The Shutter Interface Switch was designed as an interface between your camera and StopShot or the RangeIR.
+It is intended for high speed triggering of your camera but it will also work with StackShot.
 It is extremely useful for keeping shutter lag to a minimum for Canon users and it will allow StopShot to wake up your camera from sleep mode.
 It also gives a method of quickly disconnecting and connecting StopShot from your camera, very useful for setting up sensors.

 The switch has three positions:

 WAKE - In this mode the camera will stay awake all the time.
 It is like holding your finger on the shutter button with it pressed 1/2 way.
 This position allows for the shortest possible shutter lag.
-It will also make the shutter lag as consistent as Canon shutter lag gets.
-The disadvantage of this setting is because the camera stays awake all the time it will also go through batteries faster than the other modes.
+If you are a Canon shooter, it will also make the shutter lag as consistent as Canon shutter lag gets.
+The disadvantage of this setting is battery life, because the camera stays awake all the time it will also go through batteries faster than the other modes.

 OFF - This mode disconnects StopShot from your camera.
 It will prevent StopShot from triggering your camera, great for setups